 Spanish assigns most nouns to one of two grammatical classes: these classes are conventionally named masculine and feminine.
 A very small number of nouns have undecided gender: this means that currently there isn't universal agreement among native speakers regarding whether those words are grammatically masculine or feminine.

 Most nouns for people and many nouns for animals specify the biological sex of the person or animal, and a different noun is used for a person or animal of the other sex.
 Many of these pairs of nouns differ only by the change of a suffix or the addition of a suffix (amig-o/amig-a, perr-o/perr-a, dios/dios-a, león/leon-esa, poet-a/poet-isa), but some pairs are completely different (hombre/mujer, caballo/yegua, toro/vaca).
 In most cases the noun for something that is perceived as biologically male is grammatically masculine and the noun for something that is perceived as biologically female is grammatically feminine.

-Some nouns for people and animals are arbitrarily masculine or feminine regardless of the biological sex of the the person or animal (la persona, la víctima, el testigo, la rana, el sapo, la cabra, la ardilla).
-In the case of animals, the standard way to indicate the sex is by using one of the invariable adjectives "macho" (male) or "hembra" (female): la rana macho, las ardillas macho, el sapo hembra, los sapos hembra.
+Some nouns for people and animals are arbitrarily grammatically masculine or grammatically feminine regardless of the biological sex or social gender of the the person or animal (la persona, la víctima, el testigo, la rana, el sapo, la cabra, la ardilla).
+In the case of animals, if and when it is necessary to indicate the biological sex one usually uses one of the invariable adjectives "macho" (male) or "hembra" (female): la rana macho, las ardillas macho, el sapo hembra, los sapos hembra.